emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 - [x] came up with potential question w/ ian for libraries: how has the landscape changed over the past years?
 - [x] fix the pull request thing
 - [x] email germuska about northwestern data
+- [x] made osmdata and osmextract maps -- differences... **want to talk about this at next meeting**

 ### Personal notes
 - state libraries agencies survey versus public libraries survey?